DIMINISHED VALUE - LOSS OF MARKET VALUE APPRAISAL:

 Diminished Value - Frequently Asked Questions

-D.V. or diminished value is the anticipated loss of value after a vehicle has sustained damage.
+"DV" or "Diminished Value" is the anticipated loss of retail market value after a vehicle has sustained damage and has been repaired.

 Does every vehicle have diminished value?